“`html

 HR’s Role

-HR professionals are responsible for ensuring Key Stakeholders In Asset Management is effectively integrated within an organization.
+HR professionals are responsible for making sure Key Stakeholders In Asset Management is well integrated within an company.
 This includes:

 Policy creation and enforcement